johnshearing/beemocracy/BeemocracyMina.md

             * Why so explicit about never lending by use of promissory notes?
               * The power to print fiat money was never explicitly granted to the federal government in the Constitution.
 In fact the authors voted against granting that power.
 Sadly they never specifically prohibited using fiat money which is now printed out of thin air by the central banks and loaned to the U.S. government at interest.
 So the power to print fiat money was reserved for the states or the people by the Tenth amendment.
 But of course the federal government uses fiat money anyway.
 The back door was Article I, Section 8, Clause 2 which reads as follows: *"The Congress shall have Power To... borrow Money on the credit of the United States."* Because you have to issue a note to acknowledge the debt, this opened the door for fiat money.
 The courts have upheld this interpretation.
               * So a constitution which only grants powers is not enough protection - some powers must be explicitly revoked.
-        * So while the Cardano protocol welcomes and supports DeFi banking platforms, Cardano governance will never engage in banking and will never use the treasury for borrowing or lending.
+        * So while the Mina protocol welcomes and supports DeFi banking platforms, Mina governance will never engage in banking and will never use the treasury for borrowing or lending.
       * #### Treasury Funds Will Never Be Used As An Investment Vehicle Where A Return Of Funds Is Expected From The Investment.
         * Investing the treasury's Mina in some other market is betting that the other market will outperform Mina.
 Don't bet against your own team.
         * Investing the treasury's Mina in some other market is setting prices in other markets.